ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/build-2.md

 ./build-scripts/rdinfra/build-test-busybox.sh -p rdn2 package
 ```

-The script first confirmed that the firmware was already built, firmware was marshalled, signing keys generated and firmware signed, firmware image files created and finally a busy-box ramdisk created.
+The script confirms that the firmware has been built, firmware was marshalled, signing keys generated, firmware signed, firmware image files created, and finally a busy-box ramdisk created.

-Verify the package was created successfully:
+Verify that the package has been created successfully:
 ```bash
 ls output/rdn2/
 ```